ataylor89/signal/README.md

 To be clear, rax has the value 62, rdi has the process ID, and rsi has the value 15.

-Then we return from our sigint function.
+Then we return from our sigterm function.

 The ret instruction pops the return address from the stack and loads it into the instruction pointer register.

-The return address corresponds to the instruction immediately following the sigint call.
+The return address corresponds to the instruction immediately following the sigterm call.

-In other words, the return address corresponds to `printf("Sent a SIGINT signal to pid %d\n", pid);` in sigint.c.
+In other words, the return address corresponds to `printf("Sent a SIGTERM signal to pid %d\n", pid);` in sigterm.c.

 Well, that's it for an introduction.